AnhadWander/Disaster-Relief-Database-Manager-System/README.md

 psql -U postgres

 -- 1) create a dedicated database
-CREATE DATABASE ensf380project;
+CREATE DATABASE disasterreliefproject;

 -- 2) create a dedicated user with a strong password CREATE USER oop WITH ENCRYPTED PASSWORD 'ucalgary';

 -- 3) grant ownership / privileges
-GRANT ALL PRIVILEGES ON DATABASE ensf380project TO oop;
+GRANT ALL PRIVILEGES ON DATABASE disasterreliefproject TO oop;
 \q